shufps/ESP-Miner-NerdQAxePlus/readme.md

 ### Using Docker

-Docker containers allow to use the toolchain without installing anything on the system.
+Docker containers allow to use the toolchain without installing `esp-idf` or `node20` on the system.

 #### 1. First build the docker container